zhangyu0217/ML_Tutorial_at_IHEP/README.md

 }
 ```
 The config is written as a dicationary in config.py and imported in the script.

+Currently, only methods of "BDTA, BDTG, XGBoost" are available.
 ```python
 import config
 config=config.config